zzehli/study-notes/data-structure-and-algorithm/algorithm.md

 ### 133** Clone Graph (Graph, DFS/BFS)
 * basic problem type, can be implemented in many ways
 * needs a dictionary to hold all the nodes
+* did not solve
+* dfs thru the old graph, put the new graph in to the dictionary
+* one pass, first create node, then fill in the neighbors
 ### 200 Number of Islands
 * initial thought: dfs on islands of 1s, traverse and turn 1 to 2
+* one pass
 ### 721** Accounts merge (Graph, DFS/BFS)
 * construct the graph with email as key and a list of accounts as values
 * because email identifies a person, use emails to connect accounts and merge them: eg. if A has email E1 and E1 is associated with [A, B], then A and B are the same person and A should have all emails for A and B.